 Charlie and the Chocolate Factory is one of those books in the English dominated world that you've either read it as a child or you saw a film version.
 Re-reading it for my university course I was struck by how, despite the simplistic prose I could still see and capture the spirit of what Roald Dahl created.
 As a result I think I could add this to a list of the modern fairy tales for the 20th Century and beyond.
-Think about it: it's a rags-to-riches story aimed at children where an impoverished child finds the
+Think about it: it's a rags-to-riches story aimed at children where an impoverished child finds the magical item golden ticket and goes to a sort of wonderland a chocolate factory which he becomes prince owner of.

 I doubt anyone needs me to tell them the plot of Charlie and the Chocolate Factory.
 To be honest if you're in a first world country and have no idea about the contents of this book then I don't think I should be the one providing you with the summary.
 Most people can tell you roughly what it is about.
 The same stands for the premise of The Wonderful Wizard of Oz or Peter Pan.